mui/toolpad/docs/data/toolpad/studio/concepts/theming.md

 # Theming

-<p class="description">Toolpad allows you to add your custom theme to your app, or customize individual component styles.</p>
+<p class="description">Toolpad Studio allows you to add your custom theme to your app, or customize individual component styles.</p>

 ## Adding a global theme